mahishi/GettingAndCleaningData/README.md

 * step_04()
 * step_05()

-All data needed for this project is placed under folder called "project" in current working directory.
+All data needed for this project is placed under folder called "data" in current working directory of R project.
+This data folder will follow the same path structure as was given to us in zip file.

-### Example: Caching the Mean of a Vector

-In this example we introduce the `<<-` operator which can be used to assign a value to an object in an environment that is different from the current environment.
-Below are two functions that are used to create a special object that stores a numeric vector and caches its mean.

-The first function, `makeVector` creates a special "vector", which is really a list containing a function to

-1.  set the value of the vector
-2.  get the value of the vector
-3.  set the value of the mean
-4.  get the value of the mean
+Data files used for analysis are the following.
+* data/activity_labels.txt
+* data/features.txt
+* data/train/subject_train.txt
+* data/train/X_train.txt
+* data/train/y_train.txt
+* data/test/subject_test.txt
+* data/test/X_test.txt
+* data/test/y_test.txt